Why is my child squinting?

 Squinting isn’t the only way to detect a vision problem in your child.
 The presence of these other common habits may mean your child needs an eye exam:

 Excessive blinking – Blinking is the eye's way of staying moist and clearing dust, debris and other elements that may hinder vision.
 If your child’s vision isn’t clear, they may blink excessively — especially when focusing — to try and sharpen what they’re seeing.

 Eye rubbing – When the eyes strain to focus, they can become tired or sore, which will prompt your child to rub them.
-Eye rubbing has its own set of hidden dangers, so if your child does it regularly, it’s important to have them an eye exam.
+Eye rubbing has its own set of hidden dangers, so if your child does it regularly, it’s important to have them receive an eye exam.

 Covering or closing one eye – It’s possible to have weaker vision in one eye or to experience double vision when the eyes are not aligned.
 When this happens, children will often cover or close their “bad” eye in an attempt to see more clearly.
 This habit is commonly seen in children with strabismus or amblyopia.